nimaps/genetic/README.md

 ## Installation

-Install my-project with poetry

-Make sure you have poetry installed. you can install poetry using pip:
+Make sure you have `poetry` installed. you can install it using pip:
 ```bash
 pip install poetry
 ```

-then install the project:
+then install the project using `poetry`:

 ```bash
 poetry install